VU-CSP/improc_assignment-egfrankel/README.md

 #### *Task 1:*
 Answer the following questions about the [Phase contrast](image_files/PhaseContrast.tif) and [Differential interference contrast](image_files/DifferentialInterference.tif) images:
 Q1) What is the maximum intensity value in the [Differential interference contrast](image_files/DifferentialInterference.tif) file?
-A1) 255 fo ran 8-bit image.
+A1) 255 for an 8-bit image.
 The maximum intesnity of the file was 254 from the histogram.

 Q2) What are the dimensions of the [Phase contrast](image_files/PhaseContrast.tif) file?
 A2)  314, 226